zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/sin/README.md

 Where:

-expression should evaluate to a numeric value and is interpreted as a number of degrees between 0 and 360.
+**expression** should evaluate to a numeric value and is interpreted as a number of degrees between 0 and 360.

-The function will calculate the sine of the angle specified by the expression as accurately as the host system will allow.
+The function will calculate the sine of the angle specified by **expression** as accurately as the host system will allow.
 It will then truncate the value according to the [PRECISION](./../precision) of the program.

 Examples of use would be:

 ```
 CRT @ (-1):